Race against time to price farm emissions by 2025

 Individual farmers would be responsible for paying the price of their greenhouse gas emissions when emissions pricing is rolled out from 2025 if the recommendations from a sector working group are accepted by the Government.

-However, there are concerns that computers system used to calculate emissions liabilities might not be ready by that date.
+However, there are concerns that the computer system used to calculate emissions liabilities might not be ready by that date.

 Individual farmers would be responsible for calculating their own emissions and paying a levy on those emissions.
 The calculations would be based on a "split-gas" model, which would take into account the differing heating impacts of long and short-lived gases, like methane and carbon dioxide.
 Farmers would also give an "incentive discount" for actions farmers take to reduce emissions.